 It is also known as Ahims (Non-violent silk) or fabric of peace as it is the only tamed silk obtained without killing the silkworm.
 Eri silk is India’s finest and purest form of silk with a diffused sheen produced by Samia Cynthia Ricini worm.
 The saree’s fabric texture is coarse, fine and dense making it extremely strong, durable and elastic.
 It is heavier and darker than other silks; it blends well with wool and cotton making it in demand in both summer and winter.
 It looks very regal that it can be worn for any occasion or festival.

 State: Patan, Gujarat

-These sarees of India are expensive as they are made out of pure silk and are hand-dyed in natural dyes.
+These sarees from India are expensive as they are made out of pure silk and are hand-dyed in natural dyes.
 The double ikat weave produces a saree with identical sides.
 Whether it’s the intensity of the colour, the feel or the aesthetic appeal, all of it is the same on both sides.
-The Patola sarees are made with motifs and designs of parrots, flowers, elephants, zigzag figures, and the geometric patterns inspired from the large step wells in Gujarat are a wonder to behold.
+The Patola sarees are made with motifs and designs of parrots, flowers, elephants, and zigzag figures, and the geometric patterns inspired by the large step wells in Gujarat are a wonder to behold.
 The time of completion is as long as 5 to 6 months due to the lengthy process of the tie-dye method including both wraps along with the weft in silk fibres.

 How Many Did You Know